A stable version of Harbourne's Conjecture and the containment problem for space monomial curves: Introduction

 \section{Introduction}

 Given a radical ideal $I$ in a domain $R$, the {\bf $n$-th symbolic power} of $I$ is the ideal given~by

 This is the intersection of the minimal components of the ordinary power $I^n$, where minimal stands for non-embedded rather than height minimal.
-There are many reasons to consider the symbolic powers of an ideal; if $R$ is a polynomial ring, $I^{(n)}$ is the set of functions that vanish up to order $n$ on the variety defined by $I$, by the Zariski--Nagata Theorem \cite{Zariski,Nagata}.
+There are many reasons to consider the symbolic powers of an ideal.
+If $R$ is a polynomial ring, $I^{(n)}$ is the set of functions that vanish up to order $n$ on the variety defined by $I$, by the Zariski--Nagata Theorem \cite{Zariski,Nagata}.
 For a survey on symbolic powers, see \cite{SurveySP}.

 In general, $I^n \neq I^{(n)}$, although $I^n \subseteq I^{(n)}$ always holds.
-The containment problem consists of determining all the values of $a$ and $b$ for which $I^{(a)} \subseteq I^b$ holds.
-Given an ideal $I$ and a value $b$, one would like to determine the smallest $a$ for which $I^{(a)} \subseteq I^b$ holds.
+The containment problem deals with statements of the form $I^{(a)} \subseteq I^b$: given an ideal $I$ and a value $b$, one would like to determine the smallest $a$ for which $I^{(a)} \subseteq I^b$ holds.
 This question turns out to be surprisingly difficult to answer even over a regular ring.
-There is, however, an upper bound, depending on the big height of $I$, given by the largest height of an associated prime of $I$.
+There is, however, an upper bound, depending on {\bf big height} of $I$, which is the largest height of an associated prime of $I$.

 \begin{theorem}[Ein-Lazarsfeld-Smith, Hochster-Huneke, Ma-Schwede \cite{ELS,comparison,MaSchwede}] Let $R$ be a regular ring and $I$ a radical ideal in $R$ of big height $h$.
 Then for all $n \geqslant 1$,